Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: CTQWs on regular network

 where we set $m=1$ and $\hbar=1$.
 The time evolution of state $|j\rangle$ starting at time 0 is given by $|j,t\rangle=U(t)|j\rangle$, where $U(t)=\exp[-iHt]$ is the quantum-mechanical time evolution operator.
 Therefore, the behaviour of the walker can be described by the transition amplitude $\alpha_{k,j}(t)$ from state $|j\rangle$ to state $|k\rangle$, which is

 From Eq.
 (2), the $\alpha_{k,j}(t)$ obeys the following Schr\"{o}dinger equation:

-Note that the squared magnitude of transition amplitude provides the quantum mechanical transition probability $\pi_{k,j}(t)=|\alpha_{k,j}(t)|^{2}$. \\To get the exact solution of Eqs.
+Note that the squared magnitude of transition amplitude provides the quantum-mechanical transition probability $\pi_{k,j}(t)=|\alpha_{k,j}(t)|^{2}$. \\To get the exact solution of Eqs.
 (1) and (4), all the eigenvalues and eigenvectors of the transfer operator and Hamiltonian are required.
-We denote the $\emph{n}$th eigenvalue and eigenvector of $A$ by $E_{n}$ and $|q_{n}\rangle$, respectively.
-Now the classical probability is given by
+We denote the $\emph{n}$th eigenvalue and eigenvector of $H$ by $E_{n}$ and $|q_{n}\rangle$, respectively.
+Now, by using the formal solution, the classical probability is given by